realmocaccino/jauntyslider/README.md

 ```

 ## No Requirements
 You heard it right!
 No jQuery.
-No requirements at all!<br>
+No requirements at all.<br>
 Jauntyslider is built upon the new features of ES6 compiled to ES5 to support old browsers.

 ## Install